Recommendations for reopening building water supply systems

 Building owners and operators need to prepare in advance

-Use our reopening recommendations to safely re-open your building’s hot and cold water supply following a COVID-19 shut down.
+Use our reopening recommendations to safely re-open your building’s hot and cold water supply following a long term shut down.

 How building closures can affect water quality